 Introduction to Decentralized Identity

 The digital world relies heavily on identity systems for authentication, authorization, and trust.
-However, most traditional identity systems are centralized, controlled by corporations, governments, or third-party providers.
-This model creates privacy risks, security vulnerabilities, and data monopolies that restrict users’ control over their identities.
+However, most traditional identity systems are:

 Decentralized Identity (DID) is a paradigm shift that eliminates central points of failure, allowing individuals and organizations to own, control, and share their identities securely, without relying on a single authority.

-At Ezrah we’ve created a blockchain-powered identity infrastructure that provides a self-sovereign, verifiable, and interoperable identity system, ensuring greater security, privacy, and autonomy in the digital world.
+At Ezrah, we’ve created a blockchain-powered identity infrastructure that provides a self-sovereign, verifiable, and interoperable identity system, ensuring greater security, privacy, and autonomy in the digital world.

 Components of Decentralized Identity